dreamportdev/Osdev-Notes/02_Architecture/07_APIC.md

 ## IOAPIC

-The IOAPIC primary function is to receive external interrupt events from the systems, and is associated with I/O devices, and relay them to the local apic as interrupt messages, with the exception of the lapic timer, all external devices are going to use the IRQs provided by it (like it was done in the passt by the PIC8259).
+The IOAPIC primary function is to receive external interrupt events from the systems, and is associated with I/O devices, and relay them to the local apic as interrupt messages, with the exception of the lapic timer, all external devices are going to use the IRQs provided by it (like it was done in the past by the PIC).

 ### Configure the IO-APIC